andreasvc/openboek/README.md

 - coref: exported files in [CoNLL 2012 format](http://conll.cemantix.org/2012/data.html).
   The coreference column is manually corrected.
-The POS, parse bit, and NER columns are extracted from the automatically derived parse trees.
+The POS, parse bit, and NER columns are extracted from automatically derived parse trees.
   Annotations follow the [dutchcoref guidelines](https://github.com/andreasvc/dutchcoref/)
-- parses: parse trees produced by [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/), one XML file per sentence.
-Not manually corrected.
-These are the parse trees for the original, non-normalized spelling.
+- parses: hand-corrected parse trees in the [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/) XML format, one XML file per sentence.
+  See the releases in this repository for the automatically parsed texts of the full corpus, with and without spelling normalization.
 - features: tab-separated files with entity features: gender and number.
   Each entity is identified by the indices (sentence number, begin/end token) of its first mention.